 Tom Llewellyn is the Strategic Partnerships Director at www.shareable.net, and is a lifelong sharer, commoner, and storyteller.
 He manages organizational, editorial, and events partnerships, and has coordinated the global Sharing Cities Network, #MapJam, and other community sharing campaigns, in addition to speaking internationally about real, equitable sharing.
 Previously, he was the Education and Activism Director for the Sustainable Living Roadshow, co-leading this touring organization across the US for five years.
 Tom has co-founded several community and sharing-based initiatives including: A PLACE for Sustainable Living, Asheville Tool Library, REAL Cooperative (Regenerative Education, Action, and Leadership), and the worker collective, Critter Cafe.

 Nenad Maljkovic is the co-founder and current coordinator of Transition Hub in Croatia.
 He is a cultural creative and permaculture designer with particular interest in the social and economic aspects of permaculture, effective collaboration in groups, and facilitating virtual teams for systemic change.
 He is also a Rumi translator and enabler of local, bioregional, and global high-trust networks for systemic change towards regenerative cultures.
-His current roles within the global Transition movement include: REconomy Group International Coordinator, Co-Guardian in the Hubs Organisational Co-Design Working Group, and ECOLISE Council member.
+His current roles within the global Transition movement include: REconomy Group International Coordinator, and ECOLISE Council member.
+On his blog, Virtual Teams for Systemic Change, Nenad is championing skillful remote collaboration between Transitioners on levels of scale beyond local Transition Initiatives.
 He works globally from Zagreb, Croatia.

 Dr. Christie Manning has a Bachelor’s degree in Human Factors Engineering from Tufts University and a Ph.D. in Cognitive and Biological Psychology from the University of Minnesota.
 She teaches in the department of Environmental Studies at Macalester College in St. Paul, Minnesota.
 Christie is a co-author of the recently-published academic textbook, “Psychology for Sustainability."
 Her research and teaching explore the cognitive, social, and situational factors that influence behavioral and lifestyle choices and how these choices positively or negatively impact ecological and social systems.
 For the last three years, Christie has been part of a multi-disciplinary community-engaged research project called “Ready and Resilient,” which aims to raise awareness of local climate change impacts while also building capacity of residents in vulnerable communities to take part in adaptation actions at the individual and community levels.